 The first approach to preventing chronic disease is through food, but there is more than one way to eat a healthy diet.
 If you are working on improving your health, these 5 Principles should be a daily part of your diet.

 If you are already healthy and plan to maintain your health, I recommend the 80/20 rule – follow these 5 Principle 80% of the time and indulge the other 20%.

-If this all sounds great, but you aren't sure where to start, book a free discovery call with a dietitian obsessed about health.
+If this all sounds great, but you aren’t sure where to start, book a free discovery call with a dietitian obsessed with health.